RedHatInsights/insights-results-aggregator-utils/README.md

 This script can be used to perform several operations with external data pipeline usually deployed on Stage environment.

 First operation retrieves list of clusters from the external data pipeline through the standard REST API.
-Organization ID (a.k.a. account number) needs to be provided via CLI option, because list of clusters is filtered by organization.
+Organization ID needs to be provided via CLI option, because list of clusters is filtered by organization.

 Second operation retrieves results from the external data pipeline for several clusters.
 List of clusters needs to be stored in a text file.
 Name of this text